SSBUTrainingGrounds/Tabuu-3.0/COMMANDS.md

     -   Info: **Admin Only.** Repeats the given Message in the given Text Channel, Thread or replies to a message.
 If you want to reply to a message in another channel, use the ChannelID-MessageID syntax or the link to the message.
     -   Example: `%say #announcements Important Announcement`
 -   **%seasonleaderboard** `<start> <end>`
-    -   Info: **Admin Only.** Gets you the leaderboard of our Ranked Matchmaking System, only counting the matches that have happened in-between the start and end time.
+    -   Info: Gets you the leaderboard of our Ranked Matchmaking System, only counting the matches that have happened in-between the start and end time.
 Both times are in Unix Timestamp format.
 Note that these ratings do not factor in automatic decay.
     -   Example: `%seasonleaderboard 1672527600 1704063600`
 -   **%secondaries**
     -   Info: Updates your secondaries listed on your profile.